China Plans To Make Scratch From Noodles

 Give a man a bowl of noodles and you feed him for a day; teach a man how to make noodles and you feed him for a lifetime.

 That's how the famous proverb about fish is being reinvented in China these days.
-In the Northwestern Chinese province of Gansu, the government believes that one way to eliminate poverty is tied to the region's specialty dish — hand-pulled noodles in a beef broth.
+In the northwestern Chinese province of Gansu, the government believes that one way to eliminate poverty is tied to the region's specialty dish — hand-pulled noodles in a beef broth.

 The chewy noodles, made from flour and water, are a popular dish, bathed in clear broth and topped with spice-braised beef, fresh cilantro, green onions and hot chili oil.
 A bowl goes for as little as 8 yuan — about $1.50.